Aphenphos/calendar/README.md

                 )
-                        REMOVE the header from the homepage and make the home page a little more welcoming/inviting make ERROR messages actually pop up (ex EMAIL IS TAKEN or EMAIL is invalid)
+                        REMOVE the header from the homepage and make the home page a little more welcoming/inviting make ERROR messages actually pop up (ex EMAIL IS TAKEN or EMAIL is invalid) after all is complete make a actual readable readme so people dont think we are dumb